NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/Spreadsheet/README.md

 was advised to be created in piazza question @402.
 I created a helper method for all three SetCellContents that way it is easier to understand what is happening at each stage.
 I moved the header comment to the correct location (under the namespace and using) so please look there for my header comment.
 I have also not created an extension class for my spreadsheet class as it was not specifically mentioned in the assignment.
+I was told by a TA that I had the freedom to decide how my evaluate method handles strings (Treat them as 0's or throw an exception).
+I choose to do it the same way Google sheets does it which is treat empty strings (empty cells) as having a value of 0 and non empty cells with strings in them as an error.
+Given that changed is a public property it would be included in the JSon serialization so I added a JsonIgnore tag I added a JSON include tag for the dictionary.

 # Assignment Specific Topics
 Assignment 5: Learn to utilize/combine the appropriate existing functionality to generate a more powerful combination.